Pythoguard/streamltTranslate/README.md

 # streamltTranslate
-Language Translate
-import gtts  for voice
+# import gtts  for voice
 import playsound for playsound in mp3 import streamlit for getting the best view and weapp